-- To get a correct reading, the vehicle should be on level ground.
-After turning off the engine, wait a few minutes for the oil to drain back into the bottom of the engine. - Pull the dipstick out, hold a rag under the end and wipe it clean. - Reinsert the dipstick-push it in as far as it will go, or the reading will not be correct. - Pull the dipstick out and look at the oil level while holding a rag under the end.
+- 1. To get a true reading, the vehicle should be on a level ground.
+After turning off the engine, wait a few minutes for the oil to drain back into the bottom of the engine. - 2.
+Pull the dipstick out, hold a rag under the end and wipe it clean. - 3.
+Reinsert the dipstick-push it in as far as it will go, or the reading will not be correct. - 4.
+Pull the dipstick out and look at the oil level while holding a rag under the end.